oegedijk/explainerdashboard/README.md

 a single [ExplainerHub](https://explainerdashboard.readthedocs.io/en/latest/hub.html).

-Dashboards can be exported to static html directly from a running dashboard, or programmatically as part of an automated deployment process.
+Dashboards can be exported to static html directly from a running dashboard, or programmatically as an artifact as part of an automated CI/CD deployment process.

  Examples deployed at: [titanicexplainer.herokuapp.com](http://titanicexplainer.herokuapp.com), detailed documentation at [explainerdashboard.readthedocs.io](http://explainerdashboard.readthedocs.io),